 When it comes to Yosemite photography, few things excite visitors as much as the opportunities to encounter wildlife!

-The coyote photo above was captured from the open meadow near the Swinging Bridge parking area in the early morning.
+I captured the coyote photo above from the open meadow near the Swinging Bridge parking area in the early morning.
 This is the best time to snap a shot of them as they are likely to be out hunting mice.

 There are a few viewpoints that are particularly well-suited for this purpose.
 Tunnel View (featured above) is easily the most iconic.
 And for very good reason, I might add!

-Below are my favorite locations for photographing sunrise in Yosemite.
-Please keep in mind that as a valley is, by definition, nestled amongst mountains, you are unlike to actually see the sun cross the horizon from most places, and seasonality plays a very large role in this.
+Please keep in mind that a valley is, by definition, nestled amongst mountains.
+You are unlikely to actually see the sun cross the horizon from most places, and seasonality plays a very large role in this.

 Tunnel View Sunrise